The Home Purchase Process

 Work With a Professional

-Experienced ERA Real Estate agents pride themselves on giving you an advantage in your local market.
+Experienced Real Estate agents pride themselves on giving you an advantage in your local market.
 They can help you prepare your home for sale by facilitating pricing, physically preparing a home for sale, navigating negotiations and much more.
-Your ERA Real Estate agent is adept and experienced in working with other real estate professionals including home inspectors, home appraisers, mortgage bankers, title companies, and can guide you through the entire real estate process from selling a current home to purchasing a new home.
+Your Real Estate agent is adept and experienced in working with other real estate professionals including home inspectors, home appraisers, mortgage bankers, title companies, and can guide you through the entire real estate process from selling a current home to purchasing a new home.

 Optimizing the Home Inspection